minibolt-guide/minibolt/guide/bonus/bitcoin/mempool.md

   $ sudo apt install mariadb-server mariadb-client
   ```

 * Generate random password for "mempool" MariaDB user.
 This password will be needed for one command and then in config file below.
-Let's call it "Password[M]".
+Let's call it "Password[M]"

   ```sh
   $ gpg --gen-random --armor 1 16
   > G53Lp+V7JYmo9JpVa72bGw==
   ```

-* Now, open the MariaDB shell.
+* Now, open the MariaDB shell

   ```sh
   $ sudo mysql